A job worker is a component capable of performing a particular step in a workflow.

-- Type: Describes the kind of work item this is, defined in the workflow.
-The type allows workers to specify which jobs they are able to perform.
+- Type: Describes the work item and is defined in each task in the workflow.
+The type is referenced by workers to request the jobs they are able to perform.

-Many workers can subscribe to the same job type in order to scale up processing.
-In this scenario, the Zeebe broker ensures that each job is published exclusively to only one of the workers.
-It eventually reassigns the job in case the assigned worker is unresponsive.
-This means, job processing has at least once semantics.
+Many workers can request the same job type in order to scale up processing.
+In this scenario, the broker ensures that each job is sent to only one of the workers.

 Zeebe decouples creation of jobs from performing the work on them.
-It is always possible to create jobs at the highest possible rate, regardless of whether there is currently a worker available to work on them or not.
-This is possible as Zeebe queues jobs until it can push them out to workers.
-If no job worker is currently subscribed, jobs remain queued.
-If a worker is subscribed, Zeebe's backpressure protocols ensure that workers can control the rate at which they receive jobs.
+It is always possible to create jobs at the highest possible rate, regardless of whether or not there's a worker available to work on them.
+This is possible because Zeebe queues jobs until workers request them.
+If no job worker is currently requesting jobs, jobs remain queued.
+Because workers request jobs from the broker, the workers have control over the rate at which they take on new jobs.

-This allows the system to take in bursts of traffic and effectively act as a buffer in front of the job workers.
+This allows the broker to handle bursts of traffic and effectively act as a buffer in front of the job workers.